The amygdala is a small region of the brain it's in what's called the temporal lobe of the brain.

-It's a you know it's sometimes referred to as an almond or an almond shaped structure which is a bit of a misnomer.
+It's you know it's sometimes referred to as almond or an almond-shaped structure which is a bit of a misnomer.

 The amygdala meaning almond-shaped is a collection of nuclei within the brain.
 It is a paired structure with one in each hemisphere.

 The amygdala is thought to play role in a number of different functions but it is most commonly implicated in the control of fear.

 The amygdala is located within the medial temporal lobe this composed of a number of different nuclei.

 Some of the main nuclei are the lateral nucleus, the basal nucleus, the central lateral nucleus, and the central medial nucleus.

 There are also groups of intercalated cells dispersed within the fibre tracts of the nuclei.
 Two important groups of integrated cells are the dorsal intercalated cells.

 The ventral intercalated cells the lateral nucleus is the primary input nucleus of the amygdala it receives inputs from the thalamus and the cortex.

 Which provide it with information or at the sensory stimuli the animal is experiencing.
 The primary output nuclei of the amygdala is the central medial nucleus.

 This projects to a number of different structures it projects to the paraventricular nucleus of the hypothalamus and triggers the release of the stress hormone cortisol.